-2-COL Perfect Matching
+2-COL PERFECT MATCHING

 Question: Is there a 2-coloring of the vertices such that every vertex has exactly 1 neighbor of the same color?
-Figure 1.2 gives an example of a graph with a 2-colorable perfect matching.
+Figure 1.3 gives an example of a graph with a 2-colorable perfect matching.

-Figure 1.2: A graph that has a 2-Colorable Perfect Matching
+Figure 1.3: A graph that has a 2-colorable perfect matching.

-Theorem 1.30.
+Theorem 1.25.
 (T. Schaefer [Sch78]) 2-COL PERFECT MATCHING is NP-complete.
 It remains NP-complete when restricted to planar 3-regular graphs.

-Proof.
 We show Monotone NAE-3SAT $\leq_p 2$ -COL Perfect Matching.
 Given φ , we find a graph G such that $\varphi \in$ Monotone NAE-3SAT if and only if $G \in 2$ -COL Perfect Matching.
-As we describe the reduction look at Figure 1.3 for the gadgets we use.
+As we describe the reduction look at Figure 1.4 for the gadgets we use.
 We will color the vertices of the graph true and false.
 Since the goal is to have no clause have all true's or all false's, true and false are symmetric here.

-- 1. For every clause $X \wedge Y \wedge Z$, we have the gadget in 1a.
+- 1. For every clause $X \vee Y \vee Z$, we have the gadget in Figure 1.3.
 This gadget makes sure that in any 2-coloring satisfying the condition, X, Y, Z cannot all be the same color.
 Hence, any 2-coloring satisfying the condition will be a Not-All-Equal truth assignment. - 2.
 We will need a variable X to appear several places.
 Gadget 1b shows how to have two copies of x that both receive the same color. - 3.
 Gadget 1c shows the graph that results if the formula is $(x \lor x \lor y) \land (y \land z \land u)$.